 Washington D.C.-Area Schools Honored

-In the Washington D.C. area, where the awards were announced by Secretary Duncan, eight schools made the grade.
-Five of those schools included Rachel Carson Elementary School, Whitehall Elementary School, Crofton Meadows Elementary School, McKinley Technology High School, and Arlington Traditional Elementary School, where the awards were presented.
+Eight schools made the grade in the Washington D.C. area, where Secretary Duncan announced the awards.
+Five schools included Rachel Carson Elementary School, Whitehall Elementary School, Crofton Meadows Elementary School, McKinley Technology High School, and Arlington Traditional Elementary School, where the awards were presented.
 The other three schools in the area that received the Blue Ribbon distinction were private institutions, including St. Peter’s School, Holy Cross Academy, and Blessed Sacrament School.

-Whitehall Elementary was one of the schools that earned the award in the “Exemplary Improving” category, after making considerable progress on standardized test scores in recent years.
+Whitehall Elementary earned the award in the “Exemplary Improving” category after making considerable progress on standardized test scores in recent years.
 Verjeana Jacobs, chairman of the school board, told the Washington Post, “It means that what we have been working on is paying off.
 It says we are going in the right direction.”

-For Arlington Traditional School, this is the second Blue Ribbon award in eight years.
-Arlington school superintendent Patrick K. Murphy was reported stating in the Washington Post, “I want to congratulate the entire ATS community on receiving this prestigious honor.
-This recognition rewards the time that teachers spend each day making sure that their students have the tools to help them succeed in the classroom.
+This is Arlington Traditional School's second Blue Ribbon award in eight years.
+Arlington school superintendent Patrick K. Murphy was reported in the Washington Post as saying, “I want to congratulate the entire ATS community on receiving this prestigious honor.
+This recognition rewards the time teachers spend each day making sure their students have the tools to help them succeed in the classroom.
 It recognizes the time students put into learning as well as the time parents spend supporting their child’s education.”

 Colorado Announces Five Winners